-Hiring a virtual receptionist to manage your calls has become common practice for a lot of professionals.
-Business2Community reports that the “increase in virtual teams is so massive for a reason…it allows businesses to find the best talent without geographically limitations.”
+Hiring a virtual receptionist to manage your calls has become a common practice for a lot of professionals.
+Business2Community reports that the “increase in virtual teams is so massive for a reason…it allows businesses to find the best talent without geographical limitations.”

 So, you know there are benefits.
 But how do you know when it’s time for your small business to get a virtual receptionist?
 Here are 3 ways to tell.

 This one might be obvious, but if you’re missing calls, you’re missing out on business.
 We understand that not everyone can be glued to their phone all day.
 Ed Black of Environmental Air, an Nexa Receptionists customer of over 20 years, explained, “When we’re on the job, we’re on roofs and on the road.
 It’s impossible to get to the phone all of the time while we’re working.
 We can’t take notes or schedule appointments as needed.”

 This makes sense!
 You’re elbows deep in your business as a small business owner.
 And if you’re an entrepreneur, you’re constantly researching, networking, and working and reworking your vision.
 You don’t have the time to catch every call.

 This, however, is a mistake.
 75% of customers believe it takes too long to reach a live voice, and if you don’t have anyone dedicated to managing incoming calls, it’s guaranteed that you will get to potential customers too late.

 If you’re missing calls on a regular basis, it’s time for you to explore your options.